csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 }
 ```

-### 10. Combining it all: for loops, functions and variables
+### 10. Combining it all: variables, functions and for loops
 * We can also create a for loop to call a function every time it loops through.
 This looks like so:
 ```javascript
 var number = 50;